gmodbr/Teb-gm13b-Developer-Gui/README.md

-# TheEndBoss_101's gm_construct 13 beta Dev VGUI
+# TheEndBoss_101's GM13B Derma GUI

-A simple developer gui.
+A simple derma gui for gm13 beta.

 # How to set up the addon